 TraceTech PCB repair system allows any level of technician to quickly perform quality board repairs in-house without the use of expensive equipment or time-consuming and unsightly jumpers.

 If cleaning is needed after repairing electronics, Techspray flux removers (defluxers) effectively clean off flux residues and other contaminants from printed circuit boards.
-Residues from higher, lead-free temperatures are more baked on and harder to clean.
+Residues from higher, lead-free temperatures are harder to clean.
 PWR-4™, G3®, E-LINE™ and Precision-V™ flux removers have been proven very effective at removing fluxes baked on at lead-free temperatures.

 Desoldering braid or “wick” is a pre-fluxed copper braid that is used to remove solder, which allows components to be replaced and excess solder (e.g. bridging) to be removed.
 The soldering iron is applied to the wick as it sits on the solder joint, and when both are brought up to the solder's melting point, the flux is activated and, through capillary action from the braided design, solder is drawn up the wick.